LondonBiofoundry/basicsynbio/docs/basic_json.md

 1. Object easily converted into build instructions for liquid-handling robotics.
 2. Object facilitates validation of constructs.
-3. Capable of decoding object back into BasicBuild object.
+3. Capable of decoding object back into a BasicBuild object.

 ## Draft data structure